Adem-Tozlu/Frontend-Mentor-FAQ/README.md

 # Frontend Mentor - Product FAQ accordion
-This is a solution to the [Product FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz/hub).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Product FAQ Accordion Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz/hub).
+Frontend Mentor Challenges help you improve your programming skills by creating realistic projects.
+The goal of this challenge was to hide a paragraph on click and show it again on click using JavaScript.

 ## Table of contents